afkhawaja/amorphos/README.md

      - Capable of scheduling multiple applications to run concurrently on the FPGA
      - Capable of controlling multiple FPGAs and migrating applications between them

+# Getting started

+The currently most supported system is Amazon's F1 AWS platform, which we suggest trying for first time users.
+There is a detailed [getting started](link here) page to walk a user from a fresh pull of this repository to

 ## Citing us

 If AmorphOS or any of its components are used in your work, please cite the original [paper](https://www.usenix.org/conference/osdi18/presentation/khawaja) which appeared in the 13th USENIX Symposium on Operating Systems Design and Implementation, OSDI'18.